TruncatedDinoSour/512kb.club/README.md

+# This repository has been migrated to the self-hosted ari-web Forgejo instance: <https://git.ari.lt/ari/512kb.club>
 # 512KB Club

 The internet has become a **bloated mess**.
 Massive JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.